 The page was removed from the index because of a legal complaint.

-If you’re website has been hacked and infected with malicious code, there’s a good chance you’ll see a whole lot of these issues bubbling up in your reports.
+If your website has been hacked and infected with malicious code, there’s a good chance you’ll see a whole lot of these issues bubbling up in your reports.
 Hackers love to create pages for illegal movie torrent downloads and prescription drugs, which legal departments at large corporations search for and file complaints against.

 If you receive one of these, immediately remove the copyrighted material and make sure you’re website hasn’t been hacked.
 Be sure that all plugins are up to date, that your passwords are secure, and that you’re using the latest version of your CMS software.

 Page with redirect: